choguun/sui-cross-chain-carbon-marketplace/README.md

 6. Browse and purchase listed NFTs using Sui tokens.
 7. Retire (burn) their NFTs to claim the offset.
 8. Receive an on-chain `RetirementCertificate` as proof after retiring an NFT.
+9. Bridge the value of their `CarbonCreditNFT`s as fungible tokens to an EVM-compatible chain using Wormhole.

 ## Technology Stack